MichaelEGA/Open-Galaxy/README.md

   - Easy to use mission editor (Implemented)
   - External mission loading (Implemented)
   - Accurate Star Wars galaxy i.e the star locations accurately represent the galaxy (Implemented)
-  - Explore mode where you can explore the whole Star Wars galaxy (In progress)

 **Latest Release:** 0.9.1